abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 ![](../images/custom-code-blazor-folder-structure.png)

-In these files, you can add more validations, customize the logic, or anything you want...
-In the next time, when you re-generate the entity, your changes on these files will be preserved/respected and won't be overriden.
+In these files, you can add more validations, customize the logic, or do anything you want...
+In the next time, when you re-generate the entity, your changes on these files will be preserved/respected and won't be overridden.

 Additionally, if you want to make changes on the page itself, you can see the hook-points (`<suite-custom-code-block-n>...</suite-custom-code-block-n>` placeholders) in the related `.razor` file and make your changes between those placeholders: